 It used to be that you learned your ABCs, and you were good to go.
-But in the past decades, it all changed.
-To make it, you now need your ABCDs, where D stands for Digital.
+Now, you need your ABCDs, where D stands for Digital.

-Let’s take a closer look at the matter and what you can do to make sure you’re fit for the digital era.
+Let’s take a closer look and find out how to be fit for the digital era.

 What is digital literacy

-Digital literacy, also known as cyber literacy, is an umbrella term that refers to the ability to use computer technologies effectively and to understand the implications of your actions.
+Digital literacy (or cyber literacy) is an umbrella term for the ability to use computer and digital technologies effectively.

-- Correctly identifying information in different types of media and formats
+- 💡 Identifying information within different types of media.

-As more people, corporations, and governments fall prey to cyberattacks; it’s clear that we need a more cyber aware population.
+As more people, corporations, and governments worldwide fall victim to cyberattacks, it’s becoming clear that we need a more cyber-aware population.

 Understanding the elements of digital literacy

-- Constructive: Understanding how content can be appropriated, reused, and remixed while being familiar with fair use and copyright laws.
+- Constructive – The How to Use Element.
+We understand how to appropriate, reuse, and remix content while being familiar with fair use and copyright laws.

-- Communicative: Being familiar with the communication norms and expectations of various online tools.
+- Communicative — The How to Communicate Element.
+We familiarize ourselves with the communication norms and expectations of various online tools.

-- Civic: Having the knowledge and ability to use digital environments to prepare ourselves and others to participate in social movements.
+- Civic – The How to Participate Element.
+We familiarize ourselves with various digital environments to prepare ourselves and others to participate in social movements.

-- Critical: Using reasoning skills to question, analyze, and evaluate digital content, tools, and applications.
+- Critical – The How to Evaluate Element.
+We acquire reasoning skills to question, analyze, and evaluate digital content and context using information literacy.

 We need to start young for digital literacy